kabeer-prog/tip-calculator-FrontEnd-Mentor/README.md

 Knowledge of eventlisteners on the buttons.
 When a button is clicked, an action should happen

-The challenge is to build out this tip calculator app and get it looking as close to the design as possible.
+The challenge is to build out this tip calculator app and get it looking as close to the design as possible while also catering for the responsiveness on various screens sizes